-Our training and development curriculum comprises any activity that is designed to develop and diversify their skillsets to improve their job performance and productivity.
+The Group reviews, monitors and designs its training and development curriculum to develop and diversify their skillsets to improve their job performance and productivity.
 This includes active involvement in various projects, attending training courses, conferences and seminars, work shadowing, formal study, coaching and mentoring.
-The Group regularly monitors the training and development activities, and we review our support framework to continually improve our training and development policies.

-The benefits that we endeavour to achieve through effective training and development include:
+We endeavour to achieve the following through effective training and development include: